CrossTheRoadElec/Phoenix5-Documentation/README.md

 Additionally, LabVIEW teams must install Phoenix on the roboRIO for their robot programs using Phoenix to run properly.

+Note: LabVIEW teams will need to run the LifeBoat roboRIO install any time the roboRIO is re-imaged and should do so whenever the currently installed version of Phoenix has been updated.

 Open the Phoenix LifeBoat utility and select the "roboRIO Upgrade" tab.
 Follow the instructions on the tab to install Phoenix on your roboRIO.
 ![](images/LifeBoat-WebdashUpdate.png)